 \subsection{Modeling}

-MDLMs and autoregressive language models (ARLMs) differ in how they factorize the text generation process.
-An AR model defines an autoregressive factorization over positions, $p_\theta (\mathbf{x}) = \prod_i p(x_i | x_{<i})$, and incremental decoding produces a categorical distribution over the vocabulary for the next position.
-In contrast, an MDLM defines a Markov process over denoising steps, parameterizing transitions of the form $p_\theta (\mathbf{x_{t-1} | \mathbf{x}_t})$ at each step, the model outputs vocabulary logits for all positions, yielding a $[L_P + L_R, \text{vocab size}]$ sized matrix for per-position categorical distributions.
-Because distributions are available for multiple positions, the diffusion language model can fundamentally decode multiple tokens per denoising step.
+MDLMs and autoregressive language models (ARLMs) differ in how they factorize text generation.
+An ARLM defines an autoregressive factorization over positions, $p_\theta(\mathbf{x})=\prod_i p_\theta(x_i \mid x_{<i})$, and decoding produces the next-token distribution one position at a time.
+In contrast, an MDLM defines a Markov process over denoising steps, parameterizing transitions of the form $p_\theta(\mathbf{x}_{t-1}\mid \mathbf{x}_t)$.
+At each denoising step, the model outputs vocabulary logits for all positions, producing per-position categorical distributions over the sequence.

-During inference, an MDLM generates $L_R$ output tokens over $T$ denoising steps using an iterative unmasking/remasking schedule.
-Concretely, at step $t$, the model produces per-position softmax probabilities, from which we compute a confidence score (e.g., max-probability, entropy-based confidence, or random) for each masked position.
-MDLM then unmasks a subset of positions with the highest confidence, while the remaining low-confidence positions are remasked and refined in subsequent steps.
-After $T$ steps, all output positions are determined.
+This step-wise factorization enables MDLMs to update multiple positions in a single forward pass.
+During inference, the model repeatedly predicts tokens for masked positions and applies an unmasking/remasking policy that keeps high-confidence predictions while refining low-confidence positions in later steps.
+After $T$ denoising steps, all output positions are determined.